0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/RtlPublishWnfStateData_params2.png" alt="">

-In the 4 bytes marked in blue we find the number of processes currently using the microphone, and in the bytes marked in yellow we find the process id of our audio recording process, so we can write the following WNF callback
+In the 4 bytes marked in blue we find the number of processes currently using the microphone, and in the byte marked in yellow we find the process id of our audio recording process, so we can write the following WNF callback
 ```cpp
 NTSTATUS wnf::Callback(PWNF_SUBSCRIPTION Subscription, PWNF_STATE_NAME StateName, ULONG SubscribedEventSet, WNF_CHANGE_STAMP ChangeStamp, PWNF_TYPE_ID TypeId, PVOID CallbackContext)
 {